tjmckinley/MetaWards/doc/source/tutorial/part06/04_compliance.rst

    metawards -d lurgy4 -D demographics.json -a ExtraSeedsLondon.dat --mixer mix_isolate --mover move_isolate --nsteps 365

-You should see that infection spreads slowly, as the 50% of individuals who each day decide not to self-isolate from stage 2 of the lurgy infect the susceptible population.
-A plot of the the demographics shows exponential growth in the disease, e.g. via;
+You should see that infection spreads quickly, as the 50% of individuals who each day decide not to self-isolate from stage 2 of the lurgy infect the susceptible population.
+The outbreak should end with approximately two thirds of those infected recovering in ``released`` (and so had isolated), and one third recovering in ``home`` (having never isolated).
+A plot of the the demographics shows this more clearly;

 .. code-block:: bash